Staying safe around pets

 Birds

-- ensure bird cages are secure, locked and out of reach of young children
+- keep bird cages locked, raised, and out of reach of young children

-- teach your child not to put their fingers inside a bird cage
+- teach your child not to put their fingers inside bird cages

-- teach your child not to hold pet birds too close to their face
+- remind them not to hold birds too close to their face

 - be aware of Parrot fever risks.